 1 Berry Close 2 Crusader Road

 3 Duke Road 4 Paxton Close

 5 Havendale 6 Ferndale

 7 Tickner Close 8 Precosa Road

 9 Sengana Close 10 Kings Copse Ave/

 Marls Rd

 11 Botley Parish Quay 12 Four Acre

-13 Churchyard of All Saints Chu urch
+13 Churchyard of All Saints Chi urch

 14 Mortimer Road 15 Nursesland

 16 Jenkyns Close 17 Amberley Close

-18 Sycamore Walk 19 Holmesland Drive
+18 Sycamore Walk 19 Holmesland Drive /

 Walk

 20 Chestnut Walk

 21 Falcon Way 22 Pudbrook Green

 23 Cheping Gardens 24 Noble Road

-25 Redford Close

 - 25 Bedford Close

 - 26 Maffey Court (green route to the rear of Maffey Court)

 - 27 Bull Close Allotments

 - 28 Land south-east of Woodhouse Lane

 - 29 Land west of Holmesland Lane

 - 30 Boorley Park Allotments

-- 31 Land south-west of Winchester Street
+- 31 New bypass

-- b) Proposals for development on these Local Green Spaces will not be permitted unless it can be clearly demonstrated with compelling evidence that it is required to enhance the role and function of an identified Local Green Space.
+- Proposals for development on these Local Green Spaces will b) not be permitted unless it can be clearly demonstrated with compelling evidence that it is required to enhance the role and function of an identified Local Green Space.

 - c) Where permission for development can be demonstrated to be required with compelling evidence, developers will be expected to demonstrate how the existing flora and fauna will be protected or be subject to mitigation measures.

-- d) Where loss of Green Space is considered essential,

-mitigation to provide equivalent facilities is required.
+- Where loss of Green Space is considered essential, d) mitigation to provide equivalent facilities is required.